 A. You can tell him / her that the Academy is a place to meet new kids, try new activities and learn new and different ways to make friends.
 If you have used specific language with your child in discussing what is hard for them, you should use the same language.
 For instance, "You know how we have talked about it being challenging to go up to kids and make friends?
 Well, the Academy is a place that helps children learn how to do that, and best of all you get to play games while practicing."

 Q. Is there much communication with the counselors?

 A. Yes we encourage a great deal of formal and informal communication.
-Parents can schedule conferences with the leaders (you are entitled to one formal conference per ten week period), sign waivers for us to speak with teachers or other professionals working with the child, or attend our open houses during the year.
+Parents can schedule conferences with the leaders (you are entitled to one formal conference per fourteen week period), sign waivers for us to speak with teachers or other professionals working with the child, or attend our open houses during the year.
 We also welcome phone calls, check-ins at drop-off or pick-up and want to stay connected to you.

 Q. How long does a child stay in the program?